 - Disney Springs was inspired by the welcoming, waterfront towns of the early 1900s; early Florida settlers were attracted by the springs and their natural beauty.
 “In Disney Springs, you enter more than a place to shop and dine,” said Keith Bradford, vice president of Disney Springs.
 “You enter a story–as only Disney can tell it.”

 - The multi-year makeover from Downtown Disney to Disney Springs more than doubled the number of locations.
 Today, more than 150 venues call Disney Springs home.

 - Admission to Disney Springs is free.
 Disney Springs may be reached by car, bus, boat or via pedestrian bridge.
 Drivers can access either the Orange or Lime parking decks, steps from the action.
 Each is a “smart” garage: available parking spaces are designated by an overhead green light, eliminating the need for jockeying up and down rows of cars.
 Parking is free.
-Valet parking is available for a fee.
+Valet and preferred parking is available for a fee.
 Complimentary motorcoach service to Disney Springs is available to guests of Disney resort hotels and all four theme parks.
 Complimentary water taxis are available from several nearby Disney resort hotels; arrival docks are located at the Marketplace and The Landing neighborhoods.

 - Designated parking spaces for Guests with Disabilities are available in both the Orange and Lime garages.
 Wheelchair, ECV and stroller rentals are available in the nearby Sundries location at the Town Center bus loop.